jina-ai/jina/docs/fundamentals/flow/topology.md

 Then splitting the load across two or more machines yields better results.

 For Shards, you can define which shard (instance) will receive the request from its predecessor.
-This behaviour is called `polling`.
-By default `polling` is set to `ANY`, which means only one shard will receive a request.
-If `polling` is to `ALL` it means that all Shards will receive a request.
+This behaviour is called `polling`. `ANY` means only one shard will receive a request and `ALL` means that all Shards will receive a request.
+Polling can be configured per endpoint (like `/index` and Executor).
+By default the following `polling` is applied:
+- `ANY` for endpoints at `/index`
+- `ALL` for endpoints at `/search`
+- `ANY` for all other endpoints

 When you shard your index, the request handling usually differs between index and search requests: